ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 ## Grammar

-All English articles should use plain English.
-Your word choice should explain the topic that the article aims to explain thoroughly in layman's terms.

-All English articles must follow the following rules.
+All English articles must use plain English and follow the following rules.

 ### British English

-In the case where variants of English and the British English spellings conflict, prefer the British English spelling.
+In the case where variants of English spellings conflict, prefer the British English spelling.
 For example, use:

 - `colour` instead of `color`
 - `centre` instead of `center`